gctools-outilsgc/aurora-website/src/docs/en/notifications/queries.md

 ## Queries

-Queries do require authentication of the client through the means of an access token.
-If the token is validated by GCaccount as being current, and consent authorized for the applicaiton, Notificaiton-as-a-service will return the data requested for the user the token was generated for.
+Queries require authentication of the client through an access token.
+If the token is validated by GCaccount as being current, and consent authorized for the applicaiton, Notificaiton-as-a-Service will return the data requested for the user the token was generated for.

-For more information on how to utilize the graphQL query function graphl.org provides excellent [tutorails](https://graphql.org/learn/queries/).
+For more information on how to utilize the graphQL query function graphl.org provides excellent [tutorials](https://graphql.org/learn/queries/).

 ### Query that would return all available information of notifications for a specific user as identified in an access token